MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 #### [Azure DevOps CLI](#tab/azure-devops-cli)

 Azure DevOps CLI commands aren't supported for adding a user to a project, currently.
-You can [add a user to a team using the CLI](#azure-devops-clitabazure-devops-cli).
+You can, however, add a user to a team using the CLI in the following section.

 * * *